 If you’ve ever eaten in a Greek diner, you may have eaten spanikopita, a traditional spinach pie made with flakey phyllo dough.
 But unless you have a yia yia (Greek grandmother) you may not have tasted hortopita: wild greens pie.
 Wild edibles are part of everyday life in Greece, in fact, you’ll often find wild edibles for sale at village markets.
 Hortopita is classic, Greek peasant food: hearty, satisfying, and suitable as a side dish or a main course.

 If you already have a favorite spinach pie recipe, go ahead and substitute wild greens for the spinach.
 I like a mix of strong and mild greens.
-A combination of nettles, mustard greens, dandelions, amaranth, and chickweed is so much more interesting and flavorful than spinach alone.
+A combination of nettles, mustard greens, dandelions, amaranth, lamb’s quarters, and chickweed is so much more interesting and flavorful than spinach alone.
 Feel free to play with the balance of your greens, according to your personal taste.
-(P.S.
-In fall, amaranth provides an additional edible part.
-The seeds can be popped and made into a sweet treat: alegria.
-Check out Savor the Southwest for the recipe.)

 While my yia yia made her own phyllo dough, it’s perfectly acceptable to buy phyllo.
 Most American supermarkets carry it in the freezer case.
 If you can find country style phyllo, use that for this dish.
 It’s slightly thicker and I like it for savory pies.
 Thinner phyllo is better for baklava and other, delicate sweets.